vbeskrovnov/obsidian-contacts/README.md

 ## Installation

-### Manual
-1. Download `main.js`, `manifest.json`, and `styles.css` from the latest [release](https://github.com/vbeskrovnov/obsidian-contacts/releases).
-1. Create a directory `obsidian-contacts` in your Obsidian vault plugins directory: `<VaultFolder>/.obsidian/plugins/`.
-The final path should be `<VaultFolder>/.obsidian/plugins/obsidian-contacts`.
-1. Move the downloaded files (`main.js`, `manifest.json`, and `styles.css`) into the newly created directory.(`<VaultFolder>/.obsidian/plugins/obsidian-contacts`)
-1. Restart Obsidian app.
-1. Enable `Contacts` pugin in the `Community plugins` settings tab.

 ### Automatic
-> :warning: This installation option is not yet available.
-It will be made available as soon as https://github.com/obsidianmd/obsidian-releases/pull/1465 is merged.

 #### Disable `Safe Mode` in Obsidian to be able to install community plugins:
 1. Go to the `Settings` menu and select `Community Plugins`.